-requests

-map[string]int or string

 Requests describes the minimum amount of compute resources required.
 If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
-More info: $https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/$
+More info: $\frac{1}{2} \frac{1}{2} \frac{1}{2}$

 false

 PostgresCluster.spec.instances[index].sidecars Parent

 Configuration for instance sidecar containers

 Name

 Type

 Description

 Required

 replicaCertCopy

 object

 Defines the configuration for the replica cert copy sidecar container

 false

-$PostgresCluster.spec.instances[index].sidecars.replicaCertCopy \\ Parent$
+PostgresCluster.spec.instances[index].sidecars.replicaCertCopy Parent

 Defines the configuration for the replica cert copy sidecar container

 Name

 Type

 Description

 Required

 resources

 object

 Resource requirements for a sidecar container

 false

-$Postgres Cluster. spec. in stances [index]. side cars. replica Cert Copy. resources \\ Parent$
+$Postgres Cluster. spec. instances [index]. side cars. replica Cert Copy. resources \\ Parent$

 Resource requirements for a sidecar container

 Name

 Type

 Description

 Required

 limits

 map[string]int or string

-$Limits\ describes\ the\ maximum\ amount\ of\ compute\ resources\ allowed.\ More\ info:\ https://kubernetes.io/docs/concepts/configuration/manageroup terror and the compute-resources allowed.$
+$Limits\ describes\ the\ maximum\ amount\ of\ compute\ resources\ allowed.\ More\ info:\ https://kubernetes.io/docs/concepts/configuration/managed compute-resources-container/$

 false

 requests

 map[string]int or string

 Requests describes the minimum amount of compute resources required.
 If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
-More info: $\frac{1}{2} \frac{1}{100} \frac{1}{$
+More info: $\frac{1}{k} \frac{1}{k} \frac{1}{k}$

 false

-PostgresCluster.spec.instances[index].tolerations[index] Parent
+$Postgres Cluster. spec. instances [index]. tolerations [index] \\ - Parent$

+The pod this Toleration is attached to tolerates any taint that matches the triple using the matching operator .

 Name

-$\Gamma{ m ype}$

-Description

-Required
+Type

 effect

 string

 Effect indicates the taint effect to match.
 Empty means match all taint effects.
 When specified, allowed values are NoSchedule, PreferNoSchedule and NoExecute.

 false

 key

 string

 Key is the taint key that the toleration applies to.
 Empty means match all taint keys.
 If the key is empty, operator must be Exists; this combination means to match all values and all keys.

 false

 operator

 string

 Operator represents a key's relationship to the value.
 Valid operators are Exists and Equal.
 Defaults to Equal.
 Exists is equivalent to wildcard for value, so that a pod can tolerate all taints of a particular category.

 false

 tolerationSeconds

 integer

 TolerationSeconds represents the period of time the toleration (which must be of effect NoExecute, otherwise this field is ignored) tolerates the taint.
 By default, it is not set, which means tolerate the taint forever (do not evict).
 Zero and negative values will be treated as 0 (evict immediately) by the system.

 false

 value

 string

 Value is the taint value the toleration matches to.
 If the operator is Exists, the value should be empty, otherwise just a regular string.

 false

-PostgresCluster.spec.instances[index].topologySpreadConstraints[index] Parent
+$PostgresCluster.spec.instances[index].topologySpreadConstraints[index] \\ \hspace{0.2cm} Parent$

 TopologySpreadConstraint specifies how to spread matching pods among the given topology.

 Name

-$\Gamma{ m ype}$
+Type

 Description

 Required

-\max Skew
+maxSkew

 integer

 MaxSkew describes the degree to which pods may be unevenly distributed.
 When whenUnsatisfiable=DoNotSchedule, it is the maximum permitted difference between the number of matching pods in the target topology and the global minimum.
-For example, in a 3-zone cluster, MaxSkew is set to 1, and pods with the same labelSelector spread as $1/1/0$: $ $ zone1 $ $ zone2 $ $ zone3 $ $ $ $ P $ $ P $ $ - if MaxSkew is 1, incoming pod can only be scheduled to zone3 to become $1/1/1$; scheduling it onto zone1(zone2) would make the ActualSkew(2-0) on zone1(zone2) violate MaxSkew(1) if MaxSkew is 2, incoming pod can be scheduled onto any zone.
-When whenUnsatisfiable=ScheduleAnyway, it is used to give higher precedence to topologies that satisfy it.
+For example, in a 3-zone cluster, MaxSkew is set to 1, and pods with the same labelSelector spread as $1/1/0$: $ $ zone1 $ $ zone2 $ $ zone3 $

+true

+topologyKey

+string

+TopologyKey is the key of node labels.
+Nodes that have a label with this key and identical values are considered to be in the same topology.
+We consider each as a "bucket", and try to put balanced number of pods into each bucket.
 It's a required field.
-Default value is 1 and 0 is not allowed.

 true

-m topology Key

-string